 Scaling up public and private investments and FDI in sustainable industrialization including Blue Industry is key to closing the SDG financing gap in developing countries and advancing the implementation of the SDGs.
 Industrial policies need to be complemented by integrated financing frameworks, including innovative financing mechanisms and blended finance.
-Besides financial support, developing countries need capacity-building and technical assistance to direct investments in sustainable industrial transformation and SDG acceleration, to ensure that investment projects relevant to the Blue Industry are adequately promoted and facilitated.
+Besides financial support, developing countries need capacitybuilding and technical assistance to direct investments in sustainable industrial transformation and SDG acceleration, to ensure that investment projects relevant to the Blue Industry are adequately promoted and facilitated.
+Investment Funds aimed at derisking private investments in maritime-based projects could play a key role in stimulating bankable investments.

 Investments in Blue Industry need to be large-scale, targeted and coordinated between the public and private sectors.
 Large-scale sustainable projects need significant domestic investments in infrastructure, but also significant private capital and investment incentives to facilitate, for instance, the energy transition.
 However, limited access to finance and difficulties in meeting investor requirements for attractive risk-return profiles pose bottlenecks for firms in developing countries.
 This is especially true for small and medium-sized enterprises (SMEs), which often lack the capacity to formulate viable, and therefore "bankable" investment projects for private lending institutions.
 To create an enabling business environment and ensure long-term sustainability, a clear government strategy as well as coordination among governments, their investment promotion institutions, development organizations, financial institutions, and the private sector are key.
+Regional investment fora, such as the Africa Investment Forum, can also play a vital role in catalyzing investment flows for Blue Economy endeavours.

 Apart from traditional fiscal instruments such as subsidies, tax incentives or public procurement, innovative financial schemes are going to be of particular relevance to de-risking private investments or provide incentives to achieve development results and accelerate the SDGs.
 Blended finance that uses public funds to crowd in private finance is key to leveraging large-scale investments in support of national development priorities.
 By strategically combining public, philanthropic, and private funds, innovative finance schemes can mitigate perceived risks and enhance the attractiveness of investments that might otherwise be deemed too risky or unprofitable, such as for SMEs.
-Blended finance instruments include co-financing, guarantees, credit facilities, impact investments, and outcome-based financing.
+Blended finance instruments include co-financing. guarantees, credit facilities, impact investments, and outcome-based financing.
+Targeted finance instruments are also beneficial to the creation of innovation ecosystems for startups, such as open calls for grants, the creation of digital hubs, progressive grants, and venture funds aimed at high risk, high reward projects.